[banner]

 Bar plot with error bars with ggplot2

-This plot uses the data frame created by summarySE in Rmisc.
+Again, a data frame is created with the Summarize function.
 Error bars indicate standard error of the means (se in the data frame).

 ### Plot adapted from: